theoria-dataset/theoria-dataset/CONTRIBUTE.md

   ```

   - **`derivation`:**
   - Provide a formal derivation of the result, including all steps and equations in AsciiMath format.
+If the equation cannot be derived from other first principles, the
   - Each step should contain the `id` and `equation` fields.
   - The `step` field should be an integer, following the sequential order of the reasoning process.
   - The `equation` field should contain the equation in AsciiMath format, without any additional text such as explanations or assumptions.